nichara-labs/wedding/readme.md

 ## Deploying Infrastructure

+Requirements:

-[Ensure that the Github OIDC provider has been configured in AWS for the `dev` account.][oidc]
+- [The Github OIDC provider has been configured in AWS for the `dev` account.][oidc]

-Ensure you have the necessary AWS CLI configuration for the `dev` account:
+- You have the necessary AWS CLI configuration for the `dev` account
+- A fine-grained personal access token named `TOKEN` with repository variables permission has been configured as a GitHub secret

 <details>
 <summary>AWS CLI configuration</summary>